marthenlt/daytrader-installation-guide/README.md

 - https://github.com/WASdev/sample.daytrader7

 The DayTrader7 application (see the above github repo) is meant for old WLP running on Java 7.
-So if you are using WLP 20.0.0.6 on Oracle Java 8, you might encounter some issues while deploying this application.
+So if you are using WLP 20.0.0.6 (latest version as of today, 17 June 2020) on Oracle Java 8, you might encounter some issues while deploying this application.

 Here is the step-by-step guide on how to deploy the application:

-1) DayTrader7 application requires below features where some are not by default available on my WLP 20.0.0.6 on Java 8.
+1) DayTrader7 application requires below features where some are not by default available on my WLP 20.0.0.6 on Oracle Java 8.

         <feature>ejb-3.2</feature>
         <feature>servlet-3.1</feature>